hunter-io/wappalyzer-api/README.md

 This repository contains a dockerized and 'API-fied' version of [Wappalyzer](https://github.com/AliasIO/Wappalyzer).
 It aims to make it available through an API endpoint you can call from anywhere.

+Pull the images from the Docker Hub to use the API right away: [https://hub.docker.com/r/hunterio/wappalyzer-api](https://hub.docker.com/r/hunterio/wappalyzer-api).

 ## To build it:
 ```
 docker build -t hunterio/wappalyzer-api .